tanordheim/workstation/README.md

 - Import `ìterm2.json` iTerm profile into iTerm.
 - Disable SIP for Yabai to work optimally as per [the Yabai docs](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection).
+- Start the skhd services as per [the skhd docs](https://github.com/koekeishiya/skhd).
 - Install and load the Yabai scripting addition as per [the Yabai docs](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)).